Amber Hsiao-Yang Chou

 hachou@uw.edu

-My research interest lies in the intersection of neuroengineering and human-computer interaction -- I am interested in integrating physiological sensing, including peripheral neural signals, eye movements, and gestures, to understand motor control in human-machine interaction.
-I leverage control theory, data-driven algorithms, and insights from experiments to enhance the usability of multimodal interfaces for applications in assistive technology and rehabilitation.
+My research interest lies in the intersection of human-robot/computer interaction and neuroengineering -- I am interested in integrating wearable sensing, including peripheral neural signals, eye movements, haptics, and gestures, to understand complex human behaviors.
+I leverage control theory, data-driven algorithms, and insights from experiments to design personalized multimodal interfaces for device-assisted rehabilitation.
+I am advised by Dr. Sam Burden.
+Here is a 1-page research statement if you are interested in learning more about my work!

 My publishing name is Amber H.Y.
 Chou.
 I'm on Google Scholar and ORCID.